How do the latest Employer National Insurance changes affect EV salary sacrifice?

 What about Class 1A National Insurance?

-Although EV salary sacrifice reduces Class 1 NI, you do still need to consider Class 1A NI.
-This applies to benefits you provide to employees, including the cars in your EV scheme.
+Although EV salary sacrifice reduces Class 1 NI, you do still need to pay Class 1A NI.
+This is the tax you pay on benefits you provide to employees, including the electric cars in your EV scheme.

 How to share the savings with your employees

-You can choose to pass some of your NI savings on to your employees through NI passback.
-It’s a simple way to make the scheme attractive while keeping enough to cover Class 1A NI.
+You can choose to pass some of your Employer National Insurance savings on to your employees through NI passback.
+It reduces the cost of their car, and you can still keep enough to cover what you (as the employer) need to pay in Class 1A National Insurance.

-We recommend a 10% passback as a practical default.
+We recommend passing back 10% of the savings to your employees.
 Here’s how it works:

 - You can adjust the passback for new orders.